Rogaland/jwt-spring-boot/README.md

 # Usage
 On the main class (containing `@SpringBootApplication`) add the `@EnableJwt` annotation.
 The jwt-spring-boot can be configured either by values in the annotation or properties/yml-files.
 If both exists, the properties/yml-file values will always win.

+Encryption can be enabled/disabled in the `@EnableJwt`, it is enabled by default.
+If it is enabled the property _'jasypt.encryptor.password'_ must be set.

 __Example__
 ```java